paulproteus/debconf-2013-floss-mentorship-slides/index.rst

 * Contributing is a "surprisingly painless process"

+* (See also Lucas's similar survey on debian-project.)

-* Real magic is in the Trello cards...
+* Real magic is in the contributor tracking...

 Concepts about mentorship programs
 ========